RidaHajjAli/In-Memory-RAG/README.md

 ### Data Preparation

-- Place your CSV and PDF files in the `data/` directory.
+- Place your CSV, PDF, Word, and Excel files in the `data/` directory.
 - Update file paths and relevant columns in `config.py` if needed.

 ---